When can I get 5G in Australia?

 You might expect history to repeat itself, with Telstra having the first available 5G connections for consumers, but at the time of writing, that's not been the case.

 For a start, the actual rollout of 5G networks isn't quite as simple as running a different network box up to every 4G tower and connection point across the land.
 The different spectrum at play with Australia's 5G networks, and particularly the wavelengths used, mean that 5G signals typically travel much less distance than their 4G counterparts.
 That means you either need more towers or need to get seriously strategic about where you roll out 5G over time to minimise costs of what is already expensive new equipment.

-Optus wasn't first to market in Australia with 4G, but it's been rather determined not to let the 5G first mover advantage slip past it, aggressively stating in 2018 that it would launch 5G services in Australia "in early 2019".
+Optus wasn't first to market in Australia with 4G, but it's been rather determined not to let the early 5G first mover advantage slip past it, aggressively stating in 2018 that it would launch 5G services in Australia "in early 2019".

 Optus has launched its first 5G plans... sort of.
 In late January 2019, it announced its Optus 5G Home Broadband 24-month plans, priced at $70 per month with unlimited downloads and a 50Mbps "Satisfaction Guarantee".

 Optus' focus to date has been on starting with fixed 5G broadband services – an equivalent service to that offered by the NBN, but using 5G for delivery, essentially – but it has done some work with mobile devices as well, including 5G AR call tests between Sydney and Singapore with Oppo handsets.
 For its part, Oppo has confirmed that Optus will be one of the world's first companies to offer its Oppo 5G handset at some stage in 2019.